cloudcreativity/laravel-json-api/UPGRADE.md

 You now need to always inject a search object into the Eloquent controller, otherwise the controller will return a `501 Not Implemented` response for the index action.

-To use the default search functionality for an Eloquent model, type hint the following class in your controller constructor and pass it into the parent constructor:
+To use the previous search behaviour for an Eloquent model, type hint the following class in your controller constructor and pass it into the parent constructor:

 ``` php